 2020 in review: Successful marketing strategies

 Due to the pandemic, 2020 has been a rough year for many.
 Fortunately, the year is drawing to a close, and the vaccines bring promise for a brighter 2021.
-As I write my last blog of the year, I want to end on a positive note by highlighting successful communications and marketing strategies of 2020, including ideas from five healthcare marketing leaders.
+As I write my last blog of the year, I want to end on a positive note by highlighting successful communications and marketing strategies for 2020, including ideas from five healthcare marketing leaders.

 Communicators and marketers always need to adapt quickly, but this year put adaptation to its greatest test.

 As the pandemic hit, communicators and marketers had to make many changes in the way we worked.
-And we had to adjust marketing strategies quickly to have minimal negative impact on lead generation, employee engagement, and customer retention.
+And we had to adjust marketing strategies quickly to have a minimal negative impact on lead generation, employee engagement, and customer retention.

 For example, at Crystal Clear Communications we quickly pivoted to creating Message Maps virtually instead of in person.

 One reason Message Maps are successful is co-creation.
 We get the right stakeholders in a room and make the map together, often during a 4- or 6-hour session.
-These sessions maximize interactivity as people walk around the room and place sticky notes by key messages.
+These sessions maximize interactivity as people walk around the room and place sticky notes with key messages.

 While I miss these in-person sessions, I’m happy that we moved to a virtual model quickly.
 So we could help many clients create clear, compelling messaging.